tchan1010/SmoothWalker/README.md

 This app accesses ussers' health data via the IOS Health store, and depicts users' mobility health data in the app.

+Specifically, this app collects your average daily walking speed from the Health store, and depicts those data in three charts: daily average walking speed, weekly average walking speed and monthly average walking speed.

 This app runs on iPhone with iOS 14 or the latest.

-## Overview
+## Disclosure

-This app displays your latest walking speed data, as obtained from your device's Health store, in three charts: daily, weekly and monthly.

 - Note: This sample code project is associated with WWDC20 session [10664: Getting Started in HealthKit](https://developer.apple.com/wwdc20/10664/) and WWDC20 session [10184: Synchronizing Your Health Data with HealthKit](https://developer.apple.com/wwdc20/10184/).